-The last piece of the Elm Architecture puzzle is subscriptions.
-They allow us to listen to external events such as incoming WebSocket messages, clock tick events, mouse/keyboard events, and geolocation changes.
+Subscriptions allow us to listen to external events such as incoming WebSocket messages, clock tick events, mouse/keyboard events, geolocation changes, and an output generated by a JavaScript library.

-Like commands and messages, Elm also treats subscriptions as data.
-When we want to listen to an event, we need to create a subscription with all the relevant information for example, which message to send when the event is triggered and then hand that subscription off to the Elm Runtime.
-When the event occurs, the runtime will notify our app by sending the message we included in the subscription.
-Let’s see how this works in practice through a simple example app that increments a counter every time we press a key.
+When we want to listen to an event all we have to do is create a subscription that specifies the type of event and which message to send to the update function when that event is triggered.
+We then hand that subscription over to the Elm runtime and wait for the event to occur.
+The runtime figures out how to listen to that event.
+All we need to do is handle the message it sends to our app.
+Let’s see how this works in practice through a simple example app that increments a counter every time a key is pressed.

 Model